Rigor/PerfAlert/README.md

 * Deploy the app to Heroku with the deploy button above or the host of your choice.
 * Set the environment variables:
 ```
+# Username you want for authentication
+PERFUSER

+# Password you want for authentication
+PERFPASS

 # API key for your Rigor Optimization account
 OPTIMIZATION_API_KEY